 Editor: Ivy Page, Poet/Editor/Professor

 Ivy is an internationally published poet who holds an MFA in Creative Writing with a focus on Poetry.
 She teaches writing in a variety of forms at numerous colleges throughout New Hampshire.
-Her first book Any Other Branch is now available through Salmon Poetry and will launch at the 2013 AWP conference.
+Her first book Any Other Branch is now available through Salmon Poetry, Amazon, Barnes and Noble, and your local bookstore.
 Her second book, Elemental, has also been accepted by Salmon Poetry.
 Read some of Ivy' work at poeticentanglement.com.

 Associate Editor: Cinnamon Stuckey, Poet/Editor